PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

 ## Introduction

-{% include info.html content="<p>The Priority ODBC Driver is not yet available.
-We are hard at work to get it into your hands as soon as possible.</p>" %}

 [22.1]()

 The Priority ODBC driver allows 3rd party applications to access data on the Priority server using SQL statements.